 Hosted by York, North Yorkshire & East Riding Local Enterprise Partnership at The Food and Environment Research Agency (Fera)

+Also speaking at the high-profile event are representatives from Defra and the Food Standards Agency.
 They will be joined by European experts including Petter Olsen, a senior scientist at the Norwegian Institute of Food, Fishery And Aquaculture (Nofima), and Hermann Broll from the Federal Institute for Risk Assessment (BfR), Germany.

 The conference will establish the current UK perspective on the horsemeat fraud before moving on to look at the role of the FSA and local authorities in assuring food safety and integrity.
 Importantly, it will address key issues around meat speciation and the use of integrated verification measures in supply chain management to assure product integrity.

-The food and drink manufacturing industry is the single largest manufacturing sector in the UK, with a turnover of £72.8 billion, accounting for 15 per cent of the total manufacturing sector.
+The food and drink industry is the single largest manufacturing sector in the UK, with a turnover of £72.8 billion, accounting for 15 per cent of the total manufacturing sector.
 440,000 people are employed in food manufacturing in the UK.

 For further information on the programme and speakers please visit: http://assuringtheintegrityofthefoodchain.eventbrite.co.uk/